Coding/AI Best Practices

 - Be consistent in formatting and styling your code.

-- If you doubt your skills - ask LLMs to check.
+- If you doubt your skills - ask LLMs and seniors to check.

-- If you use LLMs to write code - always read and check it.
+- If you use LLMs to write code, make sure you understand its output.

 - Don’t share private information about the project with LLMs.